crunchy-labs/crunchyroll-rs/README.md

 #### Cloudflare
 Crunchyroll uses the cloudflare bot protection to detect if requests are made by a human.
 Obviously this crate makes automated requests and thus, Cloudflare sometimes blocks requests.
-You'll notice this either when the library errors a big html message.
-Depending on factors like your location the block occurs or not.
+The crate catches these errors with the `error::CrunchyrollError::Block` enum field.
+The block occurs depending on different factors like your location.
 If such a block occurs you can try to create a custom `reqwest::Client` which has the needed configuration to bypass this check, like other user agents or tls backends (note that [reqwest](https://github.com/seanmonstar/reqwest) currently only supports [native-tls](https://github.com/sfackler/rust-native-tls) besides [rustls](https://github.com/rustls/rustls) as tls backend, which is confirmed to work with openssl on Linux only, on Windows the blocks are even more aggressive).
 The